aws-solutions-library-samples/aws-insurancelake-etl/README.md

    ```bash
    cdk deploy Deploy-InsuranceLakeInfrastructureMirrorRepository
    ```
-   - While this stack is designed for a mirror repository, it can also be used as a main repository for your Insurance Lake code.
+   - While this stack is designed for a mirror repository, it can also be used as a main repository for your InsuranceLake code.
 You can follow links to help setup other repository types here:
       - [Github](resources/github_guide.md)
       - [Bitbucket](https://complereinfosystem.com/2021/02/26/atlassian-bitbucket-to-aws-codecommit-using-bitbucket-pipelines/)
       - [Gitlab](https://klika-tech.com/blog/2022/07/12/repository-mirroring-gitlab-to-codecommit/)